Not many colleges in Connecticut offer Physics as a major. Just 3 to be precise.

 Wesleyan University is among your best bets if you're planning on studying Physics.
 Students from the physics major at Wesleyan University get 11.7% more than the standard graduate with the same degree.
 The setting in a main urban center is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.

 Thinking about general biology?
 You may want to put Wesleyan University's high ranking program on the list.This school supports interaction amongst students and their instructors, helped by the 8:1 student-to-faculty ratio.
-In what areas is Wesleyan University doing the best?
-Look into all the school rankings.
+If you're interested in finding out more, you can see every one of Wesleyan University's rankings here.

 Any student pursuing a degree in Physics needs to take a look at University of Connecticut.
 In addition to its bachelor's programs, University of Connecticut offers graduate degrees in Physics.
 This school has one of the largest student bodies in Connecticut.